Play (Sid album)

 Play is the third studio album by Japanese visual kei rock band SID, released on November 8, 2006, by Danger Crue Records.
 It was released in three editions: a regular and two limited editions.
-The album's singles are "Hosoi Koe", "Chapter 1", ending theme of CDTV television series, and "Otegami", theme of Rank Oukoku television series, all released in 2006.
+The album's singles are "Hosoi Koe", "Chapter 1", ending theme of CDTV television program, and "Otegami", theme of Rank Oukoku television series, all released in 2006.

 Music website CD Journal, reviewing the album, commented: "A rewarding work full of pure rock sounds led by refreshing vocals".